rhyslwells/Data-Archive/content/standardised/Communication Techniques.md

 ---
 tags:
   - communication
+  - business
 aliases:
 category:
 ---

 ## Overview

-Using these structured communication bridges can  enhance clarity and engagement, especially in spontaneous or high-stakes discussions.
+Using these structured communication bridges can  enhance clarity and engagement, especially in spontaneous or high-stakes discussions or [[Project Management Portal]].

 Tips for Using Communication Bridges
 1. Start Small: Begin by integrating 2-3 bridges that feel natural to you.